astromatic/sextractor/doc/src/Photom.rst

 Isophotal flux: :param:`FLUX_ISO`
 ---------------------------------

-:param:`FLUX_ISO` is computed simply by integrating pixels values :math:`p_i` within the detection footprint, with the additional constraint that the background-subtracted, filtered value of detection image pixels must exceed the threshold set with the ``ANALYSIS_THRESH`` configuration parameter:
+:param:`FLUX_ISO` is computed simply by integrating the background-subracted pixels values :math:`p_i` from the measurement image within the detection footprint, with the additional constraint that the background-subtracted, filtered value of detection image pixels must exceed the threshold set with the ``ANALYSIS_THRESH`` configuration parameter:

 .. math::
  :label: fluxiso